The Gradient of Mean Molecular Weight Across the Radius Valley: Results

 \item \textbf{Elemental carbon abundance (C/H):} Carbon tends to reside in the gaseous phase rather than be dissolved in the melt.
 To lowest order, the carbon-to-hydrogen ratio (by number) describes the enrichment of the primordial hydrogen envelope.
 Its solar-abundance value is $\mbox{C/H} = 2.5 \times 10^{-4}$, which we use as a plausible starting point.

-\item \textbf{Silicon-to-oxygen ratio of melt (Si/O):} Silicon resides in the melt and is typically liberated only at high temperatures.
-For example, \cite{misener23} assumed a pure silica (SiO$_2$) melt for their treatment of sub-Neptunes and assumed $\mbox{Si/O}=0.5$.
-However, the presence of iron, magnesium and other refractory species will modify this ratio; we estimate a lower bound of $\mbox{Si/O} \gtrsim 0.3$ based on mid-ocean ridge basalts (MORBs) on Earth (cf. Table 1 on pg.
-145 of \citealt{winter13}).
-As a plausible starting point, we fix $\mbox{Si/O}=0.5$ in the current study.
+\item \textbf{Silicon-to-oxygen ratio of melt (Si/O):} The atmosphere is assumed to have the same Si/O ratio as the melt.
+If a pure silica (SiO$_2$) melt is assumed, then one obtains $\mbox{Si/O}=0.5$ \citep{misener23}.
+A more realistic basaltic melt contains oxides of silicon, iron, magnesium, etc, as well as dissolved water (cf. Table 1 on pg.
+145 of \citealt{winter13}), but a negligible amount of dissolved molecular hydrogen.
+We estimate a lower bound of $\mbox{Si/O} \gtrsim 0.3$ based on Mid-Atlantic Ridge basalts \citep{winter13}.
+In the current study, we fix $\mbox{Si/O}=0.3$.

 \item \textbf{Mass fraction of melt ($\chi_{\rm melt}$):} The melt mass fraction may be rewritten as

 The atmospheric mass fraction ($M_{\rm atm}/M_{\rm core}$) is provided by radius valley constraints \citep{ro21}.
 For hydrogen-dominated sub-Neptunes, we have $M_{\rm atm}/M_{\rm core} \sim 0.01$.
 Therefore, a rough estimate for the melt mass fraction is $\chi_{\rm melt} \sim 100$ if $M_{\rm melt}/M_{\rm core} \sim 1$.
 In Figure \ref{fig:Mratio}, we show the distribution of $M_{\rm core}/M_{\rm atm}$ derived from the calculations of \cite{ro21}.
 The fraction of the sub-Neptune core that is participating in the solubility of gases is difficult to estimate without a more careful treatment of interior geodynamics, which is beyond the scope of the current study.